majoranimal/LetterLeagueSolver/README.md

 # How to use
 ## Website
+Either download and run the website on your own hardware or visit https://majoranimal.github.io/LetterLeagueSolver/index.html.

 **Optional:** Click open settings and configure the grid size, long word values and letter values.

 Next enter all of the letters from your game and the double/triple locations, if any are missing leave them blank.